chaosnative/developer-hub-cn/docs/chaos-engineering/chaos-faults/gcp/gcp-vm-instance-stop.md

 ## Experiment Examples

-### Common Experiment Tunables
+### Common Experiment Tuneable

-Refer the [common attributes](../common-tunables-for-all-experiments) to tune the common tunables for all the experiments.
+Refer to the [common attributes](../common-Tuneable-for-all-experiments) to tune the common Tuneable for all the experiments.

 ### Target GCP Instances

 It will stop all the instances with the given `VM_INSTANCE_NAMES` instance names and corresponding `ZONES` zone names in `GCP_PROJECT_ID` project.

 `NOTE:` The `VM_INSTANCE_NAMES` contains multiple comma-separated vm instances.
 The comma-separated zone names should be provided in the same order as instance names.